Apply for a Disabled Person’s Bus Pass

 Once the application and evidence to confirm your eligibility has been received a bus pass will be posted to your address.

 Some eligible disabled or eligible service personnel and veterans may be permitted the addition of free off peak travel for a companion.
-This addition to the pass is available to those residents who, due to their severe disability are unable to travel alone (this is an additional concession and is non statutory and therefore the applicable criteria is set by Southend Borough Council).
+This addition to the pass is available to those residents who, due to their severe disability are unable to travel alone (this is an additional concession and is non statutory and therefore the applicable criteria is set by Southend-on-Sea Borough Council).
 Travel by the companion with the pass holder is restricted to use within the Borough of Southend and the other districts of Essex from 9.00am until midnight Monday to Friday and anytime during weekends and Public Holidays.
 A companion cannot receive free travel outside Essex or across any other districts in England.

 The Bus Pass